device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ### Configure instance & communication settings

 1. Launch your Device42 instance via the [AWS Marketplace](https://aws.amazon.com/marketplace/search/results?x=0&y=0&searchTerms=Device42&ref_=device42) 1-Click feature.
-Follow the on-screen instructions, and when you arrive at the _Launch this software_ screen, select a key-pair to use for SSH console access to the Device42 appliance and be sure to allow incoming access from your external IP address:
+Follow the on-screen instructions, and when you arrive at the **Launch this software** screen, select a key-pair to use for SSH console access to the Device42 appliance and be sure to allow incoming access from your external IP address:
-    - **a)** You may generate a key via the _"Create a key pair in EC2"_ link.
+    - **a)** You may generate a key via the **Create a key pair in EC2** link.
 See the "Generating a new AWS Keypair" section on this page for more help with this step.

     ![Select SSH key pair to use for console access to Device42 on AWS](/assets/images/choose_SSH_keypair_AWSd42-hl.png)